danyel-ii/cubixles_/docs/00-OVERVIEW/MASTER.md

 ## Glossary

-- **cubeLess**: The miniapp + contract system that mints an ERC-721 cube composed of user-selected NFT references.
+- **cubixles_**: The miniapp + contract system that mints an ERC-721 cube composed of user-selected NFT references.
 - **refs / NftRef**: A list of NFT references (contractAddress + tokenId) used to texture the cube.
 - **provenance**: Metadata field recording refs and mint context for auditability.
 - **animation_url**: Token metadata field that points to the interactive token viewer `/m/<tokenId>`.